harsh0506/simple-anime-rest-api/README.md

 # Anime API

 This is a RESTful API built using Node.js, Express, and PostgreSQL.
-It provides endpoints to manage anime data.
+It provides endpoints to manage anime data.(code is used in aws  ec2 instance)

 ## Requirements